 The interviewer tells Joy that nobody’s expecting her to be a pillar of strength, but she’s had to be tough for so long that she falls to pieces the second she’s bereft of the one motivation that’s kept her going all this time, the necessity of keeping her son safe.
 It’s as unsettling for us to watch her unravel as it must be for Jack, since his mother always seemed so strong to him before.
 Having displayed such resilience and fortitude while trapped in Room all those years, keeping it together for her son’s sake, she crumbles now that there are others to take some of the burden off her shoulders, meaning she no longer has to be his one means of support.
 With so much more room comes a growing distance between mother and son where before they’d always been joined at the hip, having nowhere else to go to get away from each other.
 The two begin to spend more and more time apart, with Joy ordering this noisy little boy to go downstairs so she can sleep for instance, and later being admitted to the hospital for extended observation following a suicide attempt.
 It’s the very fact that there are now walls between them that allows Joy to swallow a bottle of pills behind closed doors.
 Battering his way into the bathroom, only by tearing down those walls does Jack manage to save her life in time.
 As the grandmother tells him, family is there to help one another, just as Jack’s presence helped keep his mother from losing her mind in that shed.
 He’s the one here who keeps displaying unsuspected reserves of strength, assuming the adult role, telling his mother he picks for both of them the way she did back in Room.
 Like many of his quixotic notions, Jack believes his long hair gives him his strength, as it did Samson, who was also blind, blinkered from seeing the world as it really was, even if, like his grams, we can’t help wishing there had been a pair of pruning shears in that garden shed.
 Yet this stray story strand, so carefully braided in, prepares us for a beautifully realized payoff toward film’s end when he sends his mother that lock of hair she needs more than he does now, restoring her strength in much the way it was intended to.
 The fact that he’s now able to let that security blanket go proves how well he’s adjusting, that Joy wasn’t the awful mother she’d been made to feel she was.

 Having never been separated before, both these arrested adolescents need to be on their own for a little while, to find out who they are, and do some soul searching before they’re ready to fully adjust to civilian life.
-In his mother’s absence, Jack begins branching out, finding more people to populate his world beyond the woman who was everything to him before, making friends with the boy next door, taking his grandmother Nancy (Joan Allen, in a seeming screen test for her new, similarly themed ABC drama Family) off guard by saying he loves her.
+In his mother’s absence, Jack begins branching out, finding more people to populate his world beyond the woman who was everything to him before, making friends with the boy next door, catching his grandmother Nancy (Joan Allen, in a seeming screen test for her new, similarly themed ABC drama Family) off guard by saying he loves her.
 His presence proves a blessing, affording her a second chance to raise a child after being deprived of the experience with her first one.
 When his mother responded that they couldn’t have a dog because there wasn’t enough space for one in Room, there being hardly enough room for the two of them to move around themselves, he’d simply invented one as an invisible friend.
 Knowing it to be a scientific fact that animals are therapeutic healers for the emotionally and developmentally disabled, Nancy’s partner Joe (Tom McCamus), the only non-threatening male in the picture, eventually brings his dog back into the house, allowing it to take the place of the imaginary one Jack had made up for companionship while in captivity.
 This dog motif is maintained throughout, with Joy relating that Old Nick managed her abduction by convincing her he needed help with a sick dog, which didn’t exist anymore than Jack’s invisible one.
 The final appropriation of the genuine article, a real live dog as opposed to the shadow presence that’s been floating through proceedings heretofore is meant to signal Jack’s complete adjustment to the real world.
 Taking baby steps, one day at a time, both mother and son are babes in the woods venturing out on their own for the first time.
 Still shaping their opinions and forming their characters, discovering their likes and dislikes, they approach life much as if embarking upon a quest, approach life as adventurously as Dora the Explorer, Jack’s favorite cartoon.
 There’s so many things to do, places to go, people to see they’ll never want for entertainment, leaving Jack agog at all he’s managed to absorb at five he never even suspected existed before.
-So overwhelmed at first, with all the new sensations he’s confronted by, Jack keeps absorbing things like a newborn, John Locke’s Tabula rasa, scouting things out, getting his bearings, marking his territory.
+So overwhelmed at first by the new sensations he’s confronted with, Jack keeps sponging things up like a newborn, John Locke’s Tabula rasa, scouting things out, getting his bearings, marking his territory.
 The window now opened on the world and Jack having climbed through, he can never again be shut up in his former dungeon of ignorance and darkness, any more than Helen Keller could after learning words have meaning.
 With the door to the shed permanently removed and taken as state’s evidence, his Room is left a prison no longer, but free and unfettered, open to the elements.